 Put your fingers right in front of your ear lobes and move your jaw.
 That movement you feel is actually a set of joints called the temporomandibular joints (TMJ), and they enable your jaw to move smoothly whenever you speak or chew.
 Just like any joint in the body, they can become strained or injured, and this can cause a wide variety of problems.
-Dr. Steve Aspros and Dr. Ransey Boyd are able to diagnose and treat TMDs (temporomandibular disorders) at their practice, and will always keep an eye on your jaw when you come to see them.
-If you are suffering from chronic jaw pain, headaches, ear aches or facial pain, please contact our office today so we can start helping you.
+Dr. Ransey Boyd and Dr. Kirstin Walther are able to diagnose and treat TMDs (temporomandibular disorders) at their dental office, and will always keep an eye on your jaw when you come to see them.
+If you are suffering from chronic jaw pain, headaches, earaches or facial pain, please contact our dental office today so we can start helping you.

 TMJ problems can sometimes be caused by the teeth coming together incorrectly.
 This can cause the teeth to slightly shift within your mouth and stimulate the nerve, creating a stinging pain.
 Rather than adjusting the large muscles of the face and jaw, your doctor may slightly modify your teeth so they come together in a more natural way.
 This usually consists of gently buffing away a small amount of enamel so that your teeth will simply slide together without shifting.